No results found

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-Home / Government / Articles / How much does the US spend on Social Security?
+Home / Government spending / Articles / How much does the US spend on Social Security?
 Is it sustainable?

 The federal government spent $1.35 trillion on Social Security in fiscal year 2023.
 This accounted for 22% of the total federal budget.